astral-sh/uv/crates/uv-trampoline/README.md

 `.exe`s for arbitrary Python scripts, and when invoked it bounces to invoking `python <the script>` instead.

 # How do you use it?

 Basically, this looks up `python.exe` (for console programs) or `pythonw.exe` (for GUI programs) in the adjacent directory, and invokes `python[w].exe path\to\the\<the .exe>`.

-The intended use is: take your Python script, name it `__main__.py`, and pack it into a `.zip` file.
+The intended use is:

+* take your Python script, name it `__main__.py`, and pack it into a `.zip` file.
 Then concatenate that `.zip` file onto the end of one of our prebuilt `.exe`s.
+* After the zip file content, write the path to the Python executable that the script uses to run the Python script as UTF-8 encoded string, followed by the path's length as a 32-bit little-endian integer.
+* At the very end, write the magic number `UVUV` in bytes.

 Then when you run `python` on the `.exe`, it will see the `.zip` trailer at the end of the `.exe`, and automagically look inside to find and execute `__main__.py`.
 Easy-peasy.

-(TODO: we should probably make the Python-finding logic slightly more flexible at some point -- in particular to support more conventional venv-style installation where you find `python` by looking in the directory next to the trampoline `.exe` -- but this is good enough to get started.)

 # Why does this exist?